Metro TV Xin Wen

 You may give me minuses for this comment.
 I’m just talking the fact, that the more language you master, the bigger the chances you’d have to improve your own future.

-19. Aluang Anak Bayang Says:
+19. Aluang Anak Bayang says:

 My fellow Muslim Indonesians,